polyxbt-bot/polyxbt-bot/README.md

 **💬 Overview**
 PolyXBT is an open-source Discord bot that provides real-time prediction market insights and AI-assisted market reasoning.
-It integrates with Polymarket’s live data client and supports AI via SDKs like OpenAI, Mistral, and OpenRouter, enabling Discord communities to access intelligent, market-aware responses without exposing API keys in code.
+It integrates with Polymarket’s live data client and supports AI via SDKs like OpenAI, Mistral, and OpenRouter, enabling Discord communities to access intelligent, market-aware responses.

 PolyXBT acts as a community trading assistant, fetching real-time event data, analyzing probabilities, and summarizing sentiment — all within Discord.